-Workforce Solutions collaborates with organizations throughout the North Central region to expand access to
+Workforce Solutions collaborates with organizations throughout the North Central region to expand access to employment, training, education and supportive services, particularly to those individuals who have barriers to employment.

 Workforce Solutions requires / expects the workforce system to be a seamless system that results in employment of its customers with priority on the hard to serve.
 We maintain 6 comprehensive centers and 1 affiliate center in our 6 county region and each center is focused on service access, delivery and quality by offering job seekers and employers a "one-stop" to all services provided by its partners.
 Staff are well trained, cross trained and aware of other services available to job seekers and employers that are not housed in the centers.